awie3di/docs/articles/quickstart/backend/nodejs/01-authorization.md

 <%= include('../_includes/_api_auth_preamble') %>

-Check the `Authorization` header of an incoming HTTP request for a JSON Web Token (JWT).
-Then, check if the token is valid.
-You can check the token's validity in an Express middleware function.
-If the user's access token is valid, the user can access the resources in the endpoint.
-If the user's access token is not valid, the application returns the `401 Authorization` error.
-You can apply the Express function to any endpoint you want to protect.
+This guide shows you how to validate the token using the jwt-express middleware and how to check for appropriate scopes with the express-jwt-authz middleware.
+If the token is not valid or does not have the required scopes, the user gets a 401 Authorization error when they try to access the endpoints.

 ## Install the Dependencies